 The Epiphone DR-100 is the clear victor here, since it costs less, its made of higher quality materials, has a much smoother action, and stays in tune better than the Fender Starcaster.
 The Starcaster is a good example of where you're paying more for the Fender brand name than the quality of the guitar itself.
 Not saying the Starcaster is a completely horrible acoustic guitar, I just find the Epiphone DR-100 to be a much more solid deal.

-If happen to prefer the Fender Starcaster acoustic guitar, click here for a more in-depth review of it.
+Fender Starcaster acoustic guitar, click here for a more in-depth review of it.